 If anything comes up that you have no control over - talk to those who could the authorisation to take it down, many are willing to help.

 When in Doubt - Private is Best:

-It’s a normal thing to have pictures from you past where you may have done something funny with your mates but it could be something an employer does not want associated with their brand.
-Best practise is to put you profile on private.
+It’s a normal thing to have pictures of your past where you may have done something funny with your mates but it could be something an employer does not want to be associated with their brand.
+Best practise is to put your profile on private.
 It is simple to do so - just go to your privacy settings and edit where needed.
 This is a good idea for Instagram, Facebook, Pinterest and when it comes to Snap Chat - Do not add unless you know who it is.

 When it comes to your personal Twitter account you may want to run over previous tweets and hashtags you have used - it’s simple to do you have to request it from twitter and you will also be able to delete inappropriate tweets where necessary.